Opinions

 Access to opinions from 1997 to present, that are PDF searchable, unrestricted & unsealed, are also available through the Government Printing Office using the Advanced Search for Government Publications.
 There is no login required and publications are available free of charge.

-Court's Web Site Opinions Database
+Court Opinions Database

-The court's web site provides free access of some opinions, at the discretion of the judges, for the years 1998 to present.
+The court's provides free access of some opinions, at the discretion of the judges, for the years 1998 to present.
 The results shown below are automatically displayed for all years, all judges, and all keywords/topics.

 A search may be performed using the Search box above, or filtering by year, judge, and/or keyword/topic.
 To search for more than one judge and/or keywords/topics simultaneously, hold down the Ctrl key (or Command key) and select each item.